 The 2020 National Outdoor Education Conference will be held in NSW.

-The 2018 biennial National Outdoor Education Conference will be hosted by Outdoor Education Tasmania from April 9-12 in Hobart, Tasmania.
+The 2018 biennial National Outdoor Education Conference was hosted by Outdoor Education Tasmania from April 9-12 in Hobart, Tasmania.

-The theme of the 2018 NOEC conference is “Wisdom of the Past – Exploring the Future.”
+The theme of the 2018 NOEC conference was “Wisdom of the Past – Exploring the Future.”

-Delegates will be invited to examine and engage with historical foundations of long-held traditions of outdoor education, such as nature, risk, adventure, skill development and social and interpersonal development.
-More contemporary constructs of outdoor education will also be presented and interrogated, including local place-based education, environmental education, sustainability education and social justice.
+Delegates were invited to examine and engage with historical foundations of long-held traditions of outdoor education, such as nature, risk, adventure, skill development and social and interpersonal development.
+More contemporary constructs of outdoor education were also presented and interrogated, including local place-based education, environmental education, sustainability education and social justice.

-We look forward to engaging with a variety of delegates representing the diverse outdoor education sector – teachers, academics, instructors, tourism guides, students, commercial operators, and government officials are invited to attend.
+We engaged with a variety of delegates representing the diverse outdoor education sector – teachers, academics, instructors, tourism guides, students, commercial operators, and government officials who were invited to attend.

 Tasmania has spectacular natural environment for interacting with nature and Hobart will offer both inner city venues and beautiful outdoor sites to run a diverse program.
-This conference will have a uniquely Tasmanian twist as we celebrate the proud history and tradition of teaching and learning in the Tasmanian outdoors.
+This conference had a uniquely Tasmanian twist as we celebrated the proud history and tradition of teaching and learning in the Tasmanian outdoors.

 - Dr Mary Breunig